ipavlenko/ntr1x-archery/docs/README.md

 # About

 This repository contains build scripts for the _Archery Engine_.
-The Platform is deployed to [http://archery.ntr1x.com](http://archery.ntr1x.com), you can see it in action there.
+The _Engine_ is deployed to [http://archery.ntr1x.com](http://archery.ntr1x.com), you can see it in action there.
 This page describes how to build and install it.
 Here you can read more about the whole project:
 [https://ntr1x.github.io/](https://ntr1x.github.io/).

 # Installation

-Let's assume that you have a $PROJECT_DIR folder and want to build archery there.
+Let's assume that you have a $PROJECT_DIR folder and want to build _Engine_ there.

 ``` bash
 cd $PROJECT_DIR
 ```

-Archery consists of several modules.
+_Engine_ consists of several modules.
-This repository contains only build scripts and configs.
 You have to clone all necessary modules before you build Archery.

 ``` bash

 git clone git@github.com:ntr1x/ntr1x-archery.git
 git clone git@github.com:ntr1x/ntr1x-archery-core.git
 git clone git@github.com:ntr1x/ntr1x-archery-shell.git